illinois-cs241/assignment-docs/extreme_edge_cases.md

 We parse the `\a` and `\b` so that it gets displayed on the terminal.
 You **should not** be doing this in your camelCaser implementation.

-Please note that the reference only serves as a starting guideline and a sanity check, and does not represent the only possible good implementation. **Your implementation is restricted by the specifications provided above, and only the specifications above.** An implementation is good if and only if it meets the requirements in the specifications.
+Please note that

+* the reference only serves as a starting guideline and a sanity check, and does not represent the only possible good implementation. **Your implementation is restricted by the specifications provided above, and only the specifications above.** An implementation is good if and only if it meets the requirements in the specifications.
+* the reference **does not replace actual testing** of your own implementation.
+You are responsible to rigorously test your own code to make sure it is robust and guards against all possible edge cases

 To use the reference, modify the `camelCaser_ref_tests.c` file, run `make camelCaser_ref` and you should have a `camelCaser_ref` executable.